AsminPothula/DAA_HandsOn/README.md

 - image of the plot generated

 Additional files
-- benchmark/computer information (work done on GitHub Codespaces)
+- computer information (work done on GitHub Codespaces)
 - selection sort correctness
+- benchmark plot for the 3 sorting algorithms - python code and plot image

 </details>